-I’ve got a stock algorithm programmed that I’ve been working on for a couple years now.
+I’ve got a stock algorithm that has been in progress for several years.
 As many of you know I have a degree in physics and experience in signal analysis.
 I started the algorithm off and it looked promising, was simulating quite well (20% gains per month), but it wouldn’t work out.
 I was never getting anywhere near those gains.
 I was breaking even at best and even going red sometimes.

 I got frustrated and kept tweaking it and debugging it.
 I thought “well I don’t know what I’m doing so I must be wrong”.
 Eventually, after several years of tweaking, I recognized that the input data – my stock ticks – that I was working off of were garbage.
 As the old saying goes, garbage in – garbage out.
 I never thought to troubleshoot the brokerage firm end of things.
 I realized this probably around 6 months ago.
 Consequently, I’ve been working ever since to remedy it.
 Unfortunately, I was reluctant the entire time to have confidence in myself.

 I enjoy the challenge of this project and the potential upside to this is quite large.
 However, I’m at the point now where to ensure the stability of the program, I must switch programming platforms.
 I’m using Interactive Brokers for the brokerage service and running the algorithm in Excel.
 I probably should have just jumped all in and wrote it in an independent interface, but they recommended starting with Excel.
 I would have had a lot easier time doing it in an independent interface as it wouldn’t have caused me so many headaches with instability issues.